Step 4: Full View

 Should Engineer A include the biologist's threatened species finding in the written report and advise the client before submission, omit it by citing the species' 'threatened' classification and the probabilistic framing of the finding, or omit it on scope-limitation grounds while recommending an independent assessment?

-Include Finding, Advise Client Before Submission Board's choice Include the biologist's threatened species finding in the written report as a material environmental risk, advise the developer client of its inclusion before submission, and frame the finding objectively to satisfy the completeness obligation under Section II.3.a.
+O1 Include the biologist's threatened species finding in the written report as a material environmental risk, advise the developer client of its inclusion before submission, and frame the finding objectively to satisfy the completeness obligation under Section II.3.a.
+Board's choice

 The mandatory completeness and truthfulness duty under NSPE Code Section II.3.a. requires that professional reports submitted to public authorities be objective and complete, with no carve-out for client preference or regulatory classification tier.
 The public welfare paramount obligation requires that the public authority, which relies on the written report as its primary evidentiary basis, receive all material environmental findings.
 Competing warrants include the faithful agent obligation to the developer client, the argument that the finding falls outside the contracted scope of work, and the argument that a 'threatened' (non-endangered) species classification reduces the materiality of the finding below the disclosure threshold.